Toyonaka Church, Osaka, Japan

 The organ employs suspended key action and mechanical stop action and is tuned to Kellner's temperament, which we have used here for the first time.
 We have been encouraged with the flexibility this temperament affords.
 To enhance projection and effectiveness of the second manual, the Swell Organ is situated above the Great pipework.

-View the Specification of the organ in Toyonaka Church (completed 1999)
+View the Specification of the organ in Toyonaka Church (completed 1999) and pipe scales.

 Case Design Aidan Nutter